Jiwan Pariyar

-Jiwan Pariyar (जीवन परियार) is a Nepali politician belonging to Nepali Congress.
-He is the elected deputy general secretary of the ruling party elected by 14th general convention of Nepali Congress.
+Jiwan Pariyar (जीवन परियार) is a Nepali politician belonging to the Nepali Congress.
+Pariyar currently serves as member of House of Representatives.

+He is the elected deputy general secretary of the Nepali Congress party elected by 14th general convention of Nepali Congress.

 Political life

 Pariyar was elected to the post under dalit quota.
 He's also the member of 2nd Nepalese Constituent Assembly elected under proportional list.